-UWS 17.13 Appeal to the chancellor.
+UWS 17.13 Appeal to the Chancellor.

-- (1) Where the sanction prescribed by the hearing examiner or committee is one of those listed in s.
-UWS 17.10 (1) (h) to (j), the respondent may appeal in writing to the chief administrative officer within 14 days of the date of the written decision to review the decision of the hearing examiner or committee, based upon the record.
-In cases involving sexual assault, dating violence, domestic violence, stalking, or sexual harassment, the complainant shall be notified of the appeal. - (2) In cases involving sexual assault, dating violence, domestic violence, stalking or sexual harassment, the following appeal rights shall be provided: - (a) The complainant may appeal in writing to the chief administrative officer within 14 days of the date of the decision of the investigating officer pursuant to s.
-UWS 17.11 (3) or the hearing committee or examiner pursuant to s.
-UWS 17.12 (4) (i).
-The appeal shall be based upon the record.
-The respondent shall be notified of the appeal. - (b) The respondent may appeal in writing to the chief administrative officer within 14 days of the date of the decision of the hearing committee, or examiner pursuant to s.
-UWS 17.12 (4) (i).
-The appeal shall be based upon the record.
-The complainant shall be notified of the appeal. - (3) The chief administrative officer has 30 days from receipt of an appeal to respond and shall sustain the decision unless the chief administrative officer finds any of the following: - (a) The information in the record does not support the findings or decision. - (b) Appropriate procedures were not followed which resulted in material prejudice to the respondent or complainant. - (c) The decision was based on factors proscribed by state or federal law. - (4) If the chief administrative officers makes a finding under sub.
-(3), the chancellor may return the matter for consideration, or may invoke an appropriate remedy of his or her own.
-The chief administrative officer's decision shall be communicated simultaneously to the respondent and the complainant.
+- (1) For conduct defined in s.
+UWS 17.09, where the sanction prescribed by the hearing examiner or committee is one of those listed in s.
+UWS 17.10 (1) (h) to (j), the respondent may appeal in writing to the chief administrative officer within 14 days of the date of the written decision to review the decision of the hearing examiner or committee, based upon the record. - (2) The chief administrative officer has 30 days from receipt of an appeal to respond and shall sustain the decision unless the chief administrative officer finds any of the following - (a) The information in the record does not support the findings or decision. - (b) Appropriate procedures were not followed which resulted in material prejudice to the respondent. - (c) The decision was based on factors proscribed by state or federal law. - (3) If the chief administrative officers makes a finding under sub.
+(2), they may return the matter for consideration, or may invoke an appropriate remedy of their own.
+The chief administrative officer's decision shall be communicated to the respondent.